 read this next:

-Baby fell off but but seems ok.
+Baby fell off the bed.
 Here’s what to look for to know that your baby is okay:

 1.Baby stops crying after being comforted